Two classes of modular $p$-Stanley sequences: Abstract

 \section{Abstract}

-The $p$-Stanley sequence of a set $A$ is generated by greedily adding subsequent integers that do not create a $p$-term arithmetic progression.
-For $p>3$ prime, we prove a result analogous to one of Odlyzko and Stanley on 3-Stanley sequences.
-We find a class of integers $n$ such that the $p$-Stanley sequence generated from $\{0,n\}$ is \textit{modular}, a subclass of Stanley sequences which grow as $n^{\log_{(p-1)}p}$.
-Numerical evidence suggests that these are the only $n$ with this property.
+Consider a set $A$ with no $p$-term arithmetic progressions for $p$ prime.
+The $p$-Stanley sequence of a set $A$ is generated by greedily adding successive integers that do not create a $p$-term arithmetic progression.
+For $p>3$ prime, we give two distinct constructions for $p$-Stanley sequences which have a regular structure and satisfy certain conditions in order to be modular $p$-Stanley sequences, a set of particularly nice sequences defined by Moy and Rolnick which always have a regular structure.

+Odlyzko and Stanley conjectured that the 3-Stanley sequence generated by $\{0,n\}$ only has a regular structure if $n=3^k$ or $n=2\cdot 3^k$.
+For $p>3$ we find a substantially larger class of integers $n$ such that the $p$-Stanley sequence generated from $\{0,n\}$ is a modular $p$-Stanley sequence and numerical evidence given by Moy and Rolnick suggests that these are the only $n$ for which the $p$-Stanley sequence generated by $\{0,n\}$ is a modular $p$-Stanley sequence.
+Our second class is a generalization of a construction of Rolnick for $p=3$ and is thematically similar to the analogous construction by Rolnick.